 Pretzel Dogs Stuffed With Cheesy Pace® Picante Sauce

 - 8 cups boiling water + ⅓ cup baking soda

 - 8 ounces cream cheese, room temperature

 - ½ cup Medium Pace® Picante Sauce

 - ½ cup shredded pepper jack cheese

-- 2 cans refrigerated French bread dough (13" each, found in the refrigerated dough section)
+- 2 cans refrigerated French bread dough (13" each)

 - 8 beef hot dogs (or bratwurst)